VincentSingzon/Group-Website/readme.md

 <h1> Feedback </h1>
 <h1> Bibliography </h1>
 <span> Zoox.
 2019.
 Zoox.
 [ONLINE] Available at: <a href ="https://zoox.com/"> https://zoox.com</a>.
 [Accessed 12 October 2019].</span>
+<p> YouTube.
+2019.
+What are Geofences? - All about Geofencing in 5 min - YouTube.
+[ONLINE] Available at: https://www.youtube.com/watch?v=oklOTx_jnbA.
+[Accessed 12 October 2019]</p>
 <p> Machine Learning: What it is and why it matters | SAS.
 2019.
 Machine Learning: What it is and why it matters | SAS.
 [ONLINE] Available at: https://www.sas.com/en_au/insights/analytics/machine-learning.html.
 [Accessed 12 October 2019].</p>
 <p>History of Machine Learning.
 2019.
 History of Machine Learning.
 [ONLINE] Available at: https://www.doc.ic.ac.uk/~jce317/history-machine-learning.html#top.
 [Accessed 12 October 2019].
 </p>